MicrosoftDocs/learn/learn-pr/advocates/create-hello-world-app-service/includes/4-exercise-deploy-to-app-service.md

 ::: zone pivot="azure-cli"

-## Approach 2: Use the Azure CLI to deploy to Azure App Service
+### Install the Azure CLI

-### Install the Azure CLI (if not already installed)
+First, install the Azure CLI, if it isn't already installed.

-Install the Azure CLI.
 For more information, see [How to install the Azure CLI](/cli/azure/install-azure-cli).

 ### Log in to Azure